Madson History, Family Crest & Coats of Arms

 The name Madson has a rich and ancient history.
 It is an Anglo-Saxon name that was originally derived from the baptismal name Matilda, a popular woman's name in the 11th century.

 The surname Madson was first found in Durham where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Madson family
+Early History of the Madson family

 This web page shows only a small excerpt of our Madson research.
 Another 91 words (6 lines of text) are included under the topic Early Madson History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Madson include Madison, Maddison, Maddeson and others.

 Early Notables of the Madson family (pre 1700)